mbalesni/openpilot-pipeline/README.md

 ### Run

 1. Get the dataset in the [comma2k19](https://github.com/commaai/comma2k19) format available in a local folder.
-Either from comma2k19, or from your own collected data, as explained in the [data pipeline](#data-pipeline)).
+Either from comma2k19, or from your own collected data, as explained in the [data pipeline](#data-pipeline).
 2. Run ground truth creation using [gt_hacky](gt_hacky) <!-- TODO: merge calibration extraction with gt_hacky -->
 3. Set up wandb @gauti
 4. Run Training